hankdavidson/ktime/README.md

 ## Temporal Ranges
 Although java 8's time library doesn't support the idea of a Range, this library does.
 In addition to offering a `step` modifier, these ranges also offer a `unit` modifier.
 The unit modifier is used to specify the unit (`MINUTES`, `DAYS`, etc.) to use if you iterate over the range.
-If no unit is specified, the native precision us used (e.g. the native precision for a date is `DAYS`, the native pecision for
+If no unit is specified, the native precision is used (e.g. the native precision for a date is `DAYS`, the native precision for
 DateTimes is `NANOS`)

 Inclusive ranges